 Buses serve all the main towns marked on the map above and far beyond.
 You can book bus tickets for the main providers online using simple baolau.vn website and show the ticket on your phone when boarding.

 Asia Win Alliance, Mekong Express and Giant Ibis are the bus companies recommended for visitors.
 You might save a dollar or two by using another company but you get what you pay for in terms of comfort and service.

-Another great way of booking your bus/rail tickets is using the friendly and reliable 12Go Asia website, which we also used on many occasions in SE Asia.
+Top Tip: Another great way of booking your bus/rail tickets is using the friendly and reliable 12Go Asia website, which we also used on many occasions in SE Asia.
 Book and show the ticket on your smartphone when boarding.

-Is Cambodia Safe for Tourists?
+Is Cambodia safe for tourists?

 Generally speaking, Cambodia is safe to visit.
 The number for emergency services in Cambodia for an ambulance is 119 and police is 117 from any local phone or cell phone.
 Beware that the calls might not be answered at times.

-Do I need Insurance to visit Cambodia?
+Do I need insurance to visit Cambodia?
 Make sure you are covered by good health insurance before visiting Cambodia.
 Most minor medical problems can be handled in the local or at international hospitals in Phnom Penh.
 However, for more serious injuries a costly transfer to Bangkok in Thailand might be required.

 Can I drink the tap water in Cambodia?
 Do not drink the tap water anywhere in Cambodia.
 Also, be cautious with ice in drinks as this can be made from untreated tap water.
 Bottled water is cheap and available pretty much everywhere.